prabha-git/prabha-git.github.io/docs/writing/posts/building-obsidian-kb-chatbot.md

 2. "Which projects was I working on back in February 2024?"
 3. "Could you give me a quick summary of my activities from last week?"

 Excited by the possibilities, I embarked on a journey to build a chatbot that could do just that.
 In this blog post, I'll share my experience of building this chat app from scratch, including the challenges I faced, the decisions I had to make, and the lessons I learned along the way.
+You can find the final code in this [GitHub repo](https://github.com/prabha-git/obsidian_kb)

 ## Iteration 1: Laying the Groundwork